-NEW YORK CITY — Blue-blocking filters are not effective for reducing digital eye strain according to research published in the January 2019 edition of Optometry and Vision Science by SUNY Optometry fourth-year student Tatsiana Palavets and professor Dr. Mark Rosenfield.
+NEW YORK, January 9, 2019 — Blue-blocking filters are not effective for reducing digital eye strain according to research published in the January 2019 edition of Optometry and Vision Science by SUNY Optometry fourth-year student Tatsiana Palavets and professor Dr. Mark Rosenfield.

 Many manufacturers market blue-blocking filters, which they claim will reduce the symptoms of digital eye strain, but there is limited evidence to support that digital eye strain results from the blue light emitted by these devices.
 Ms. Palavets and Dr. Rosenfield examined the effect of a blue-blocking filter on symptoms of digital eye strain during a sustained near-vision task.